oslego/better-twitter/README.md

 Web Extension for Chrome, Firefox and Microsoft Edge.

-Hide stuff that's not important to you on Twitter.com
+Hide what's not important to you on Twitter.com

 Toggle these preferences in the extension options page:

 - No fame: Hide number of followers and following count
 - No vanity: Hide number of tweet likes, retweets and replies
 - Hide promoted tweets
+- Hide retweets
 - Hide “Trends for you”
 - Hide “Who to follow”
 - Hide website footer